LucasStrand/LucasStrand/README.md

 - 🔭 I’m open to work baby!
 Glad you're checking me out 🥳

-- 🌱 I’m currently learning more about backend to become a more diverse developer.
+- 🌱 I’m currently learning more about... anything!
+To become a more diverse developer.

-- 👨‍💻 Most of my projects can be found here, on GitHub. [https://github.com/LucasStrand?tab=repositories](https://github.com/LucasStrand?tab=repositories)
+- 👨‍💻 Most of my projects can be found here, on GitHub. (not that interesting though, I've been professionally working using azure devops, while github for mostly school) [https://github.com/LucasStrand?tab=repositories](https://github.com/LucasStrand?tab=repositories)

 - 💬 Ask me about **Airfryers**.
+They are lifesavers!

 - 📫 How to reach me **lucas.strand@outlook.com** Or use any of the socials below.